richardwoollcott/NativeAndForms/README.md

 A navigation service for iOS/Android/Xamarin.Forms is required using a common interface.

 The Fast and Furious Image Loading library was used to load images held in the .Net Standard library containing the Xamarin.Forms Views.
 The idea being that in order to use the Live Reload feature ony available in a Xamarin.Forms app to keep both Native Forms and Xamarin.Forms versions of the app running in parallel.
 By default images are kept in the actual app so we investigated avoiding duplication of the images in both versions of the app.
 Also the use of SVG images on both platforms was investigate using this library, the downside of this is that performance appeared to be a little slower than the use of images.
 The library provides many features such as placeholder and error images and caching of images to use the same bitmap and other image download features.
 The library SVG support worked out of the box in the Xamarin.Forms apps but not in the Native Forms apps.
 This looks to be beacuse of the use of the Xamarin.Forms Application resources which isn't supported in Native Forms.
 I've implemented a workaround, a proper resolution replacing the use of the Appplication resources could be worked out ok I think if required.

-Other libraries we may wish to use may also have the same problem with the Application object

 Notes
 Comment out the Grid Margin in the DashboardPage.xaml and HomePage.xaml files when running the Xamarin.Forms iOS app (JustForms.iOS) as the behaviour is different between the native and forms platforms with respect to the navigation bar.